Who developed the FES program?

-The FES hands-on skills test is administered using the GI Mentor II, the GI Bronch Mentor or the GI Mentor Express, all proprietary pieces of hardware developed by 3D Systems – Simbionix.
-To learn more about these simulators, please contact your 3D Systems – Simbionix representative.
+The FES hands-on skills test is administered using the GI Bronch, GI Express or Endo Mentor Suite, all proprietary pieces of hardware developed by Surgical Science.
+To learn more about these simulators, please contact your Surgical Science representative.
 SAGES does not endorse any specific manufacturer or product in developing any of its training protocols.

 How should I train for the manual skills portion of the FES exam?

 At this time, there are no officially endorsed training curricula to prepare for the FES manual skills exam.
 As the FES program matures, we anticipate that such programs will be made available with proficiency measures and data to predict success on the FES hands-on test.
 Above all, there is no substitute for actual hands-on experience performing flexible endoscopy in a controlled clinical setting.

 What will I learn from the FES didactic materials?

 The FES didactics are available to everyone, free -of -charge, at www.fesdidactic.org.
 They provide 13 modules on flexible endoscopy of the gastrointestinal tract:

 - Patient Preparation

 - Performing Lower GI Procedures